nextapps-de/mikado/README.md

 };
 ```

-2.&nbsp;Conditional or advanced template expressions are not supported:
+2.&nbsp;Template expressions including any kind of Javascript syntax are not supported:

 ```html
 <table>